hayes/pothos/packages/deno/packages/plugin-relay/README.md

 - `clientMutationIdInputOptions`: Options for the `clientMutationId` input field on connections fields
 - `mutationInputArgOptions`: Options for the Input object created for each connection field
+- `cursorFieldOptions`: Options for the `cursor` field on an edge object.
+- `nodeFieldOptions`: Options for the `node` field on an edge object.
+- `edgesFieldOptions`: Options for the `edges` field on a connection object.
+- `pageInfoFieldOptions`: Options for the `pageInfo` field on a connection object.
+- `hasNextPageFieldOptions`: Options for the `hasNextPage` field on the `PageInfo` object.
+- `hasPreviousPageFieldOptions`: Options for the `hasPreviousPage` field on the `PageInfo` object.
+- `startCursorFieldOptions`: Options for the `startCursor` field on the `PageInfo` object.
+- `endCursorFieldOptions`: Options for the `endCursor` field on the `PageInfo` object.
+- `beforeArgOptions`: Options for the `before` arg on a connection field.
+- `afterArgOptions`: Options for the `after` arg on a connection field.
+- `firstArgOptions`: Options for the `first` arg on a connection field.
+- `lastArgOptions`: Options for the `last` arg on a connection field.

 ### Global IDs